xavier2933/xavier2933/README.md

-# Welcome to my personal github account!
+# Welcome to my personal GitHub 👋

-## About me:
+## About me
-- Software developer with industry AND research experience
+- Aerospace Engineering masters student at CU Boulder
+- Experienced in software engineering, robotics, and research — both in industry and academia
-- Colorado Robosub Tech Lead 💻
+- Tech Lead for Colorado Robosub 🤖🌊
-- Undergraduate researcher at the University of Colorado Boulder Center for Astrophysics and Space Astronomy 🔭
+- Graduate researcher at the CU Boulder Center for Astrophysics and Space Astronomy 🔭
-- Senior studying Aerospace Engineering and Computer Science at CU Boulder, graduating may 2025! 🚀
+- Passionate about autonomy, robotics, and building tools that make complex systems accessible
-- Ski master ⛷️
+- Ski enthusiast ⛷️

-## Things I'm working on:
-- Making our BRAND NEW submarine Chimera fully autonomous
-- Creating documentation to help future members onboard quicker: [link here.](https://cusub21.readthedocs.io/en/latest/index.html)
-- Devloping Ape Eats, an iOS app that simplifies human's neverending search for food 🍌
-- Developing VR training platforms for rover operations on the moon 🌔
+## Current Projects
+- **Thesis:** Using imitation learning and LLMs to automate the deployment of 100,000 radio antennas on the (simulated) moon
-- Developing software for an autonomous submarine 💯
+- **Autonomous Submarine (Chimera):** Developing perception, planning, and control software to achieve full autonomy for our next-gen AUV
+- **Lunar Rover Simulations:** Building digital twins of flight-ready rovers to enable earth-based operator training

 <!--
 **xavier2933/xavier2933** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.